burakcanbz/registration-page/README.md

 ## Features
 - Register with username, email, and password
+- Login with email and password
-- Input validation (e.g., email format check)
+- Input validation (e.g., email format check) with React Formik
+- Trace your network activity if network offline, you cannot post login or signup form
-- Secure session management with Access and Refresh tokens
+- Secure session management with Access and Refresh tokens with JWT
 - Error messages for invalid inputs
-- Redirect to the homepage upon successful registration
+- Redirect to the user upon successful registration
+- Delete related tokens after Logout

 ## Access and Refresh Token Overview